Please note: Due to limited space, reservations are usually required. Call 239-463-4588.

 "I loved running this race course, especially the shady portion of the trail.
 I loved finishing on the beach, where after the race I jumped in the Gulf to cool off!"

-Check our Turtle Trot event page to meet our 2016 sponsors and see our plans for the 12th Annual, May 2017!
+Check our Turtle Trot event page to see our plans for the 12th Annual, May 13, 2017, and meet our 2016 sponsors!

 All shows are on the first Thursday of each month and start 2 hours before sunset.
 Dates and times are: